Essential Software Development Skills

 Key Takeaways on AI from ITC Vegas 2024

 At ITC Vegas 2024, the sessions this year had a huge emphasis on how the insurance sector is rapidly advancing the ways in which they use AI.
-There’s a major shift happening where theoretical possibilities are turning into real-world implementations and this is becoming evident in many ways.
+There’s a major shift happening where theoretical possibilities are turning into real-world implementations, which is becoming evident in a number of ways.
 Learn more in this blog post.

 Read More